 When to Get Help

 If you find that episodes of uncontrollable, unexplained crying seem to be happening with greater intensity and more frequently, it may be time to seek help.
-If these episodes are interrupting your daily life or negatively impacting relationships, consult your doctor or a mental health professional.
+If crying too much is interrupting your daily life or negatively impacting relationships, consult your doctor or a mental health professional.

 If you choose to seek out a mental health professional, it’s important to find the right therapist for you.
 Look for someone who has experience treating people with similar issues around emotional lability and unexplained tearful episodes.
 You can also find therapists that are geographically convenient by consulting a professional therapist directory.